All Episodes

 Here in New York, it means the Statue of Liberty is closed to visitors.

-You know, the Statue of Liberty, a lot of people go to the uh the Battery Park Fair and they look at the statue, but you could actually take a ferry and ride over there and go around the Statue of Liberty into the Statue of Liberty.
+You know, the Statue of Liberty, a lot of people go to the Battery Park there and they look at the statue, but you could actually take a ferry and ride over there and go around the Statue of Liberty into the Statue of Liberty.

 But what they did here in New York, they've decided to pay to keep it open.

-And it looks very generous on the part of the local officials that they've they're gonna chip in and keep it open.
+And it looks very generous on the part of the local officials that they're going to chip in and keep it open.

 But it turns out it brings in millions in revenue.